kawaiwu2001/D.C.-Crime-Insights-Application/README.md

 ## Before you Begin

-Users planning on running this application should have Node.js and Python installed, as well as the latest versions of the Windows, Mac, or Linux operating systems.
+Users planning on running this application should have the latest versions of Node.js and Python installed, as well as the latest versions of the Windows, Mac, or Linux operating systems.

-### Data Souce
+## Data Souce

 Data Gathered and used for this project can be found at the following links: